AI in Sports and Entertainment

 In Hollywood and beyond, AI is entering the production pipeline at every stage.
 Studios use AI-driven tools for storyboarding, editing, and especially visual effects.

-New generative programs can automate routine post-production tasks: for instance, AI can isolate objects from live-action (“rotoscoping”) in minutes, a job that once took teams of artists weeks.
+New generative programs can automate routine post-production tasks.
+AI can isolate objects from live-action ("rotoscoping") in minutes, a job that once took teams of artists weeks.

-AI is also being used to resurrect or simulate actors.
-For example, Disney’s The Mandalorian reproduced a de-aged Luke Skywalker voice by feeding old recordings into an AI speech synthesizer.
+- Disney's The Mandalorian reproduced a de-aged Luke Skywalker voice using AI speech synthesis

-Likewise, James Earl Jones’s Darth Vader lines in Obi-Wan Kenobi were created by AI from archived audio.
+- James Earl Jones's Darth Vader lines in Obi-Wan Kenobi created from archived audio

-(In 2025 the Academy even ruled that films using AI tools are eligible for Oscars, signaling official recognition of AI in filmmaking.)
+In 2025, the Academy ruled that films using AI tools are eligible for Oscars, signaling official recognition of AI in filmmaking.

 Gaming